blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Memes of Religions.md

 # Oneness / Monism
+## Monistic Atheism
+- Chaarvaka Darshana of Non-Vedic Hinduism / Materialist Perspective of The Indians who do not follow the
 ## Monistic Monotheism
 ### Pantheism
 ### Pandeism
 ### Panentheism
-- (==Advaita Vedanta Darshana of Vedic Hinduism / The Perspective of following the Monistic Summary of Sanskrit Books of Knowledge==)
+- (==Advaita Vedanta Darshana of Vedic Hinduism / The Perspective of following the Monistic Summary of Sanskrit Books of Knowledge according to Indians who follow the Sanskrit Books of Knowledge)==
 - ==(Sikhism / The Way of the Disciples)==
 # Separateness / Dualism
 ## Dualistic Monotheism